jlaat/JLaat/README.md

 <h1 align="center">Hi 👋</h1>
 <h3 align="center">I'm Joni, an enthusiastic IT student from Finland.
-Currently my mind is focused on learning Web Development.
 Passionate about learning new technologies which I find interesting.<br><br> Right now my mind is focused on learning Angular and Spring Boot.</h3>